davidtchiu/davidtchiu.github.io/index.md

 ### Recent Activities
 - (09/2025) Chairing the Student Support Committee for 2025-26.
+- (08/2025) Led a panel  on supporting underrepresented students for Peer Advisor Training, University of Puget Sound.
 - (08/2025) Faculty Development Center (FDC) board for 2025-26.
 - (05/2025) Congrats to Alex Kirner on receiving a Student Research Award.
 Work starts on optimizing join execution.
 - (04/2025) Completed a site visit to [DIS Study Abroad in Scandinavia](https://disabroad.org/) (Stockholm and Copenhagen campuses).